 Vietnam weather tends to be hot and quite humid all year.
 Winters in the north – November to February – can get very cool but it’s still fine for travel.

 Take a trip around February to ring in the Vietnamese New Year.
 Known as Tet, celebrations last from 3 to 7 days.
 Locals often take to streets with firecrackers, drums, and gongs making as much noise as possible to ward off evil spirits – it’s a great atmosphere.

 Visit around September for the Festival of Tet Trung Thu.
 Generally considered a children’s festival, adults are bound to love it too.
 With mooncakes, lanterns, costumes and local children performing lion dances, this celebration is sure to impress any audience.

-“Vietnam is amazing destination with so much on offer.
+Why We Love It“Vietnam is amazing destination with so much on offer.
 The food, the cities, the people, and the beaches – Nha Trang and Phu Quoc both have amazing beaches.
 Be sure to see a water puppet show if you’re in Hanoi!”

-Mary Dargan, Sales Executive
+Jennifer Kearney, Sales Executive